fru-io/docs-live/docs/welcome.md

 During this process, getting feedback will be critical.
 We’ll be counting on you to share feedback in several ways:
 - We want your [feedback on your experience](https://dash.ddev.com/feedback/)
 - If you get stuck, [we're here to support you](https://dash.ddev.com/docs/support/)
-- Scheduled Zoom call towards the end of your trial period (we’ll schedule once you’ve gotten started).
+- We'll reach out during the course of your trial.
+Towards the end, we'll schedule a Zoom call.

 ## Here’s the areas where feedback will be most valuable:
 - Is it a convenient process?